 Conradhuis creates a future ready urban campus recognised with a BREAAM Excellent certification.

-Designed by Team RSG—a joint venture between Powerhouse Company, Architekten Cie. and Marc Koehler Architects — the Conradhuis Building will be the new centre for the Faculty of Technology at AUAS.
+Designed by Team RSG—a joint venture between Powerhouse Company, Architekten Cie. and Marc Koehler Architects — the Conradhuis will be the new centre for the Faculty of Technology at Amsterdam University of Applied Science (AUAS).
 Located on a prominent site that marks the entrance to the campus from the historic center in the south of Amsterdam, the building will address three key needs: how to encourage the advancement of knowledge through meeting and exchange; future-proofing a building during changes in technology and pedagogy; and optimizing form and function in a sustainable way.

 The design comprises three elements that respond to the surrounding historical context: a 13-story tower, 6-story urban block and a substantial atrium that joins these structures to the adjacent Theo Thijssenhuis Building.
 The atrium, in abundance of natural light, is at the center of this knowledge-sharing education paradigm.
 With a series of connecting stairs and tiered levels, the open and transparent space creates a dynamic circulation flow for planned and chance encounters.
 The design makes strategic use of the adjacent existing buildings, creating a strong campus feel.
 The connecting Theo Thijssen Building and Kohnstammhuis play an integral part of the design by connecting the building plinths physically and programmatically.